tsdat/tsdat/docs/tutorials/vap_pipelines.md

 ## Creating a New VAP

-We can create a new VAP pipeline by running `make cookies` from the terminal, and entering "vap" in the first prompt.
+We can create a new VAP pipeline by running `make cookies` from the terminal, and entering "`vap`" in the first prompt.

 You will then run through the same set of prompts as you do in the ingest pipeline.
 You may want to use the same parameters as the ingest pipeline you want to read from.

-The following will generate a new pipeline called *vap_gps*, which has already been done for this repository.
+The following will generate a new pipeline called **`vap_gps`**, which has already been done for this repository.
 If you open up this pipeline, you can see that the pipeline structure for the VAP is very much the same as the ingest pipeline, with a few key differences in the configuration files.